Tulane vs. UAB NCAA Football Odds, Plays and Insights | September 25, 2021

 UAB Stats and Trends

-- UAB has one win against the spread in three games this season.
+- Thus far this year UAB has one win against the spread.

-- This year, the Blazers are winless ATS when entering a game as an underdog of 3.5 points or more.

-- The Blazers have five giveaways this season, while the Green Wave have five takeaways .
+- This year the Blazers have turned the ball over five times, while the Green Wave have forced 5 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.